Efficient Simulation and Calibration of the Rough Bergomi Model via Wasserstein Distance: Calibration scheme

-However, \eqref{eq: compatible} may not have any solutions for two reasons.
-On the one hand, every model is "mis-specified" to some extent, so the observed option prices may not lie within the range of prices attainable by the model.
-On the other hand, the observed option prices are "noisy", which are defined up to a bid-ask spread.
-Conventional model calibration typically minimizes a pointwise discrepancy between model and market prices across a discrete set of options which generally suffers from overfitting.
-Our framework addresses this limitation by reconceptualizing calibration as distributional matching rather than pointwise price matching.
-The crucial insight comes from applying the Kantorovich-Rubinstein duality to the option pricing context.
+However, such an identity may fail in practice for two reasons.
+On the one hand, every model is inevitably misspecified to some extent, so the observed option prices may not lie exactly in the range of prices generated by the model.
+On the other hand, observed option prices are noisy and only defined up to bid-ask spreads.
+Conventional model calibration typically minimizes pointwise discrepancies on a finite set of contracts, which generally suffers from overfitting.
+Our framework instead calibrates the model by matching the implied terminal distributions.

 Consider a European option with payoff $h$, which is a 1-Lipschitz function of the underlying price.
-Assume a zero interest rate for simplicity, then the pricing error for this option can be bounded using Definition \ref{def: KR duality}:
+For simplicity, assume a zero interest rate.
+Then, by the Kantorovich-Rubinstein duality \eqref{eq: KR duality}, the pricing error satisfies

-This inequality indicates the Wasserstein-1 distance between the model distribution $S_T(\bmtheta)$ and market-implied distribution $S_T^{MKT}$ provides a uniform bound on pricing errors across all possible strikes for a fixed maturity $T$.
+This indicates that the Wasserstein-1 distance between the model-generated and market-implied distributions of the terminal underlying asset provides a uniform control on pricing errors over all 1-Lipschitz payoffs.
 The duality perspective offers an adversarial interpretation: the Wasserstein-1 distance corresponds to the worst-case pricing error over all 1-Lipschitz payoffs, and implicitly identifies the strike that maximizes the discrepancy between model and market prices.
-This leads to our proposed calibration objective that minimizes the Wasserstein-1 distance between the model-generated and market-implied distributions across all maturities:
+This leads to our proposed calibration objective that minimizes the Wasserstein-1 distance between the model-generated and market-implied distributions across all maturities.